 Dr. William Davis, Wheat Belly

-Note: When discussing modern wheat, some people mistakenly say genetically modified wheat is not part of our food system.
+Note: When discussing modern wheat, some people mistakenly say genetically modified wheat is part of our food system.
 The FDA has not yet approved GMO wheat for human consumption.

 Celiac vs Gluten Sensitivity

 So, how are celiac disease, wheat allergy and non-celiac gluten sensitivity different from one another?

 Celiac disease is an immune reaction to gluten, which inflames the small intestine and breaks down its lining.
 It also causes the immune system to attack its own tissue.
 The symptoms of celiac disease take weeks to years to develop.

 Nerd alert!
 The next couple paragraphs are a little more technical than the rest of the article.